-In addition to licenses and bonds, your cleaning company may need business insurance.
+In addition to licenses and bonds, your cleaning company may need insurance.
 Cleaning business insurance provides financial protection during incidents like employee injuries and client lawsuits.
 As with licenses and bonds, the rules for commercial insurance depend on where you work, your clients, and your type of business.

-Here’s an overview of licenses, bonds, and commercial insurance for cleaning businesses.
+Here’s an overview of licenses, bonds, and insurance for cleaning businesses.
 Remember, even when it’s not required, marketing your company as licensed, bonded, and insured can give your company an edge over competitors and help attract bigger clients.

 Here’s what you need to know about each type of license: